cltc-berkeley/LROSecurity/2-Common Cybersecurity Controls.md

 Appendix B provides additional information and links to further guidance on how to implement controls and select the systems and accounts requiring protection.

-### How to Use This Guide
+>### How to Use This Guide
-1. **Read** through the controls (in Section 2) and best practices (in Section 3) and understand what types of risks they mitigate.
+>1. **Read** through the controls (in Section 2) and best practices (in Section 3) and understand what types of risks they mitigate.
 Section 2 controls are generally more technical, while the best practices in Section 3 are more generally designed to serve as a template for policy language for specific practices your organization may need to follow (i.e. travel policy or incident response).
-2. **Select** the level of controls appropriate for your organization, and use those controls and best practices described in Section 3 to build your security policy.
+>2. **Select** the level of controls appropriate for your organization, and use those controls and best practices described in Section 3 to build your security policy.
 Appendix A can help walk you through considerations for each control, and help you identify if Baseline or Baseline+ measures are correct for your organization.
-3. **Implement** security controls within your organization based upon your new security policy.
+>3. **Implement** security controls within your organization based upon your new security policy.
 Appendix B offers additional guidance on how to implement each of the controls.
+>

-You can jump between the control descriptions in Section 2, the policy assistance in Appendix A, and the implementation guidance in Appendix B by using the links below each headline.
+>You can jump between the control descriptions in Section 2, the policy assistance in Appendix A, and the implementation guidance in Appendix B by using the links below each headline.

 ### Strong Authentication